-We need to create agreed institutions of government; agreed law and order; a citizen based society not a partisan based one; a society that works at reducing inequality and promotes social justice.
+To stand firm in promoting eventual agreed institutions of government; agreed law and order; a citizen based society not a partisan based one; a society that works at reducing inequality and promotes social justice

-This Reconciliation Centre needs to be an international space as well as a local space for issues to be engaged with.
+To be an international space for local issues to be engaged with

-Emerging from Conflict this Community of Reconciliation Faces Challenges:
+To be prepared to be silent with successes and openly take the blame for failures

+EMERGING FROM CONFLICT

-- To be open to re visiting our core purposes in the light of peace agreements. - To be part of strengthening civil and public society in engaging with the new political order, - To promote the civic courage of public institutions and civil society organisations.
+To be open to re visiting our core purposes in the light of peace agreements

+To be part of strengthening civil and public society in engaging with the new political order

-The Task of Peace and Reconciliation Work - To Design and Create Something That Is Unknown And Untested
+To promote the civic courage of public institutions and civil society organisations

+THE TASK OF PEACE AND RECONCILIATION WORK-

+TO DESIGN AND CREATE SOMETHING THAT IS UNKNOWN AND UNTESTED.

-There are limited experiences of trust between citizens from different identity backgrounds here.
+The limits to experiences of trust

-Such individual experiences of people from different traditions coming together are still exceptional.
+The tragedy of a contested society is that such individual actions can be one of the few experiences of people from different traditions coming together-they are exceptional experiences.